parthdhamija101998/a-paint-company/README.md

 4. Running Low Alert: Painters can mark a specific paint as "running low" if they notice that the quantity is decreasing.
 This allows the managers and admins to be aware of paints that need attention and take necessary actions to replenish the stock.

+## Deployment and Access -

+The frontend of the project has been deployed using Netlify - https://taupe-rabanadas-d608da.netlify.app/login The backend of the project has been deployed using Heroku - https://a-paint-company-is18.herokuapp.com/paints

+Please find the table below for checking the functionality of the app you would be requiring these Login Credentials -
+1. Jane (Admin)
+* Username : Jane
+* Password : jane

+2. John (Manager)
+* Username : John
+* Password : john

+1. Painter1 (Painter)
+* Username : painter1
+* Password : parth

 ## User Roles and Permissions
 1. Manager:
 View paint availability.